samuel-gamelin/Rabbits-and-Foxes/README.md

 <p align="center">
 <img src="documentation/uml/classDiagram.png">
 </p>
-Date: October 21, 2019
+Date: November 2, 2019

 ## Current Sequence Diagram

 <p align="center">
 <img src="documentation/uml/sequenceDiagram.png">
 </p>
-Date: October 21, 2019
+Date: November 2, 2019

 ## Road Map

 - Creating the View and Controller portions of the game
-  - Building a graphical user interface to allow the user to pay the game interactively
+  - Building a graphical user interface to allow the user to play the game interactively
   - Implementing unit tests for the Model portion of the game
   - Continuing to implement gradual improvements
   - Continuing to document the development and design process